mtham8/node-style-guide/README.md

 To test a file for style compliance without installing the static analysis tools in your project:
   1. Add the file to this project's `examples` directory.
   1. Run `npm run analyze`

 ## Adding Static Analysis to Your Project
 If you'd like to add automated static analysis tools to your project, do the following:

   1. Install the style checker ([jscs](http://jscs.info/)) and linter ([jshint](http://jshint.com/)): `npm install --save-dev jscs jshint`.
-  2. Copy the `.jscsrc` and `.jshintrc` files to the top-level folder of your project.
+  2. Copy the `.jscsrc`, `.jshintrc` and `.jshintignore` files to the top-level folder of your project.
   3. Add the following tasks to your `package.json` to run the static analysis tools:
 ```javascript
 	  "scripts": {